9 Foods That Cause Diarrhea With Metformin.

 Lactose is the chief sugar in milk and other dairy products.
 Children are more capable of digesting lactose because milk is the only energy source.

 However, most people start to lose the ability to digest lactose when they grow older.
-A condition is known as lactose intolerance.
-The majority of the cases of lactose intolerance are due to a phenomenon called (lactase non-persistence).
+A condition known as lactose intolerance.
+Most cases of lactose intolerance are due to a phenomenon called (lactase non-persistence).

 What (lactase non-persistence) means is a natural decline of the lactase enzyme activity (responsible for lactose sugar digestion) with age.

-As a result, More than 65% of adults worldwide are lactose intolerant.
+As a result, Over 65% of adults worldwide are lactose intolerant.
 In addition, some nations and races are more intolerant to lactose than others (reference).

 Symptoms of lactose intolerance: